 At its basic level, business strategy is the art of planning and directing the overall operations and movements within an organization in order to achieve specific goals and objectives.
-Business Strategy is often contrasted with tactics, and, at some extremes, even separated from strategy by a large gap.
+Business Strategy is often contrasted with tactics and, at some extremes, even separated from strategy by a large gap.

 Sometimes, day-to-day operations have no relation to the organizational strategy, or worse, are working at cross purposes to the business strategy.
-Rather than think of business strategy and tactics as “separated” activities, these should be thought as two sides of the same coin.
+Rather than think of business strategy and tactics as “separated” activities, these should be thought of as two sides of the same coin.
 Ultimately, strategy is what leaders use to drive organizational effectiveness and performance.

 At the risk of oversimplifying, leaders have two major strategic roles in today’s organizations.
 The first is strategy articulation, where the leader defines the organization’s strategy.
 The second is strategy realization.
 This is where leaders work through the many phases of implementing the business strategy.

 Leaders are responsible for defining the organizational strategy.

 This initial step, often referred to as strategy articulation, is critical and sets not only the direction but the tone of the organization.
 “If you do not know yourself, it is difficult to judge what you should become.
 If you do not know where you are, it is difficult to decide where to go and how.
 If you do not know what you are really good at, it is tough to know what to do” (Zook).

 Whether a leader is a seasoned practitioner of strategy articulation or not, Osterwalder and Pigneur’s Business Model Generation is an excellent tool.
 This useful resource will help leaders understand their business model.
 Many organizational leaders, whether for-profit or non-profit, are using this and other strategy development tools to innovate their current strategies.